-Our new 10-year Strategic plan will re-affirm our commitment to the protection, conservation, and restoration of natural resources, and chart the course for the next generation of conservation authority work.
-It will take into consideration the challenges we will need to address in the Niagara Peninsula watershed due to growth, and climate change impacts in the coming decades.
+The long-term view of watershed management is being reflected in the development of our new 10-year Strategic Plan.
+The plan will re-affirm our commitment to the protection, conservation, and restoration of natural resources, and chart the course for the next generation of conservation authority work.
+It will take into consideration the challenges we will need to address in our watershed due to growth, and climate change impacts in the coming decades.
 The year was also critical in terms of changes to the Conservation Authorities Act.
 The NPCA was proactive in communicating key issues that significantly impacted our role and mandate.
 The work with Conservation Ontario and the Province of Ontario to implement the legislative changes and regulations has begun.
 The unwavering support of conservation authorities from the community through this process was a reminder of our accountability to the local environment, and a testament to the important work we do at a grassroots level.